 On Monday, March 1st, a group of 7 people including 2 kids aged 5 and 8 years old, started their journey at around 10 AM, from Bihac, Bosnia and Herzegovina towards Croatia.

-At around 11 AM, on March 2nd, inside the Croatian interior, they were apprehended by 2 Croatian officers in dark blue uniforms.
-They were told they would be sent to the police station, where it would be decided whether they will go to the camp or sent back to Bosnia.
-They had to wait outside in the cold for around 2 hours, while the officers made calls.
+At around 11 AM, on March 2nd, inside Croatian territory, they were reportedly apprehended by 2 Croatian officers in dark blue uniforms.
+The respondent claimed that they were told by the authorities they would be sent to the police station, where it would be decided whether they would go to the camp or sent back to Bosnia.
+According to the respondent they had to wait outside in the cold for around 2 hours, while the officers made calls.

-All group members and their belongings were then searched very thoroughly, and all all the phones (except for one), power banks, and chargers were taken away.
-They were then put inside a van and after 3 hours of driving and frequent, long stops, they arrived at the push back point, around 30 kilometers away from Bihac.
+All group members and their belongings were then searched very thoroughly, and all their phones (except for one), power banks, and chargers were allegedly taken away.
+According to the respondent, the group was then put inside a van and after 3 hours of driving and frequent, long stops, they arrived at the push back point, around 30 kilometers away from Bihac.

-We begged them to at least let us keep the kid’s warm clothes, and the Quran, but they just yelled and mocked us
+‘We begged them to at least let us keep the kid’s warm clothes, and the Quran, but they just yelled and mocked us’